learn-co-curriculum/dsc-git-stash-lab/README.md

 If you want a few more details about the stash, you can use `git stash show`.
 Again, give it a try.

-Finally, if you want to reimplement your stashed changes you can use `git stash apply`.
+Finally, if you want to re-implement your stashed changes you can use `git stash apply`.
 Let's go ahead and reapply our changes (raising numbers to the fourth power rather than the third).

 Once you do that, you'll see a message as if we did `git status`, and you'll see that we once again have changes that have not been added or committed.
 What's more, while we've applied our stash, the stash still exists (you can see this once again with `git stash list`.